 (7) Upon final approval of the plan by the department, all property, property rights, and members' interests in each merging credit union shall vest in the continuing or new credit union as applicable without deed, obligations, and other instruments of transfer, and all debts, obligations, and liabilities of each merging credit union shall be deemed to have been assumed by the continuing or new credit union.
-The rights and privileges of the members of each participating credit unions, the person shall be entitled to only a single set of membership rights in the continuing or new credit union.
+The rights and privileges of the members of each participating credit union shall remain intact.
+If a person is a member of more than one of the participating credit unions, the person shall be entitled to only a single set of membership rights in the continuing or new credit union.